Zhaxxy/Shantae_Risky_RevengePS4_save_editor/README.md

 print(save)
 ```
 # Editing and reading stuff from save
-In the get and set functions, the last agrument will always be savenumber, this is how you access indidvdual save files<br />
+In the get and set functions, the last argument will always be savenumber, this is how you access individual save files<br />
 <br />
 1 is File A, 2 is File B and 3 is File c
 ```python